hakasapl/ParallaxGen/README.md

 # ParallaxGen

 NIF dynamic patcher to enable Parallax for Skyrim SE, also known as my excuse to start learning C++.

-This is still in its early stages and could cause issues in your game (sometimes a badly configured mesh can cause game crashes).
-When filing a bug report please provide a log with trace output with `-vv` argument, as well as any other relevant details.
-For example, the path and mod of a mesh that didn't get patched correctly, crash logs from a crash logger mod, etc. I appreciate your help ironing this out!
+Many parallax texture mods on the nexus do not provide meshes with parallax enabled.
+Some of this can be remedied by mods like Lux Orbis with parallax meshes, but even that doesn't cover everything and many meshes are still not enabled for parallax properly.
+ParallaxGen hopes to provide a dynamic method of generating parallax meshes for any load order.

+This project is in a very early beta for its initial release.
+Use at your own risk.
+The app shouldn't mess with your data folder at all, but as mentioned it's in beta so this is not a 100% guarantee.
+I appreciate anyone's help in getting this tested initially.
+Another more common risk that may come up is a badly configured mesh which might cause game crashes.
+In this case it would be great if you could provide a crash log from a crash logger mod of your choice, as well as the log of ParallaxGen, which is stored as a file in the same directory as `ParallaxGen.exe`.
+It would be helpful to enable trace logging for any issues with the CLI argument `-vv`.

 ## Features

 * Converts meshes to support parallax dynamically based on what parallax or complex material textures you have in your modlist
 * Doesn't modify meshes where a corresponding parallax texture cannot be found
-* Support for regular parallax and experimental complex material
+* Support for regular parallax
+* Supports complex material (experimental, needs to be enabled with cli argument `--enable-complex-material`)
-* Patches meshes even if they are not loose files
+* Patches meshes even if they are not loose files (in BSAs)

 ## Usage

-### Mod Organizer

-Just put `ParallaxGen.exe` in any folder then add it as an executable in MO2.
-Run it from MO2, then add the `ParallaxGen_Output.zip`, which is created in the `ParallaxGen_Output` folder in the same directory as `ParallaxGen.exe` file as a mod in your load order.

-### Vortex

-Put `ParallaxGen.exe` anywhere and run it.
-Afterwards add the `ParallaxGen_Output.zip`, which is created in the `ParallaxGen_Output` folder in the same directory as `ParallaxGen.exe` file as a mod in your load order.

-### Mod Order

-The output should overwrite any mesh in your load order, except for complex material meshes (unless you enable that argument).
+1. Download ParallaxGen and drop all files in the zip to a folder of your choice (make sure this is a new empty folder)
+1. If using mod organizer, add `ParallaxGen.exe` as an executable to your instance
+1. Run `ParallaxGen.exe` from either MO2 or the folder (if using Vortex) and generate meshes
+1. A file `ParallaxGen_Output/ParallaxGen_Output.zip` should exist which you can import into your mod manager of choice
+1. These meshes should win every conflict, even lighting mods.
+The only exception is complex material meshes unless you are running with `--enable-complex-material`
+1. If you need to re-generate meshes you'll need to delete the existing `ParallaxGen_Output` mod from your mod manager before rerunning `ParallaxGen.exe`

 ### CLI arguments